 The above list of issues you will experience when using a self-signed certificate is not exhaustive.
 It's imperative that you use a CA-signed certificate to fully test and deploy your portal.

-For instructions on how to configure Portal for ArcGIS, ArcGIS Server, and ArcGIS Web Adaptor with a CA-signed certificate, see the following topics:
+For instructions on how to configure ArcGIS Enterprise with a CA-signed certificate, see the following topics:

-Enforcing HTTPS in your portal also controls communication with external web content, for example, ArcGIS Server services, Open Geospatial Consortium (OGC) services, and so on.
-When enforcing HTTPS, Portal for ArcGIS will only access external web content using HTTPS.
+Enforcing HTTPS in your portal also controls communication with external web content, such as ArcGIS Server services, Open Geospatial Consortium (OGC) services, and so on.
+When enforcing HTTPS, the ArcGIS Enterprise portal will only access external web content using HTTPS.
 If HTTPS is unavailable, external content is blocked.

-To learn how to enforce HTTPS for all communication in Portal for ArcGIS, see Configure HTTPS.
+To learn how to enforce HTTPS for all communication in ArcGIS Enterprise, see Configure HTTPS.

 Disable the ArcGIS Portal Directory